Skip to content

 Downloading ClusterTool

-ClusterTool is currently not publicly available.
-If you’ve access, please extract the archive and copy the executable into your configuration folder.
+ClusterTool is available on GitHub.
+Please extract the archive and copy the executable into your configuration folder.

 Initialisation